Skip to main content

 314-977-2041

-Bobby Wassel serves as an assistant director in SLU's Center for Social Action.
+Bobby Wassel serves as a director of SLU's Center for Social Action.
 His passion for seeing the tremendous impact that community engagement experiences can have on a student's personal development, values clarification, and vocational discernment motivated him to be a part of the UUCC team.
 Believing that a college education should be focused not just on career preparation but also on good citizenship, Wassel's favorite quote is from James Truslow Adams: "There should be two educations.
-One should teach us how to make a living, the other...how to live."
+One should teach us how to make a living, the other ... how to live."

 Learn More